precice/precice.github.io/pages/community/precice-workshop-2024.md

 | **workshop + course** | 450 Euro    | 750  Euro     |
 | **workshop**      | 300 Euro  | 500 Euro       |

-If you are a student and struggle to find funding, you might be eligible for our student travel awards.
+If you are a student or a researcher who has difficulties in finding funding, you might be eligible for our travel awards.
+More details will come soon.

 Holders of a [preCICE suport license](https://precice.org/community-support-precice.html#2-support-license) are excempt of the registration fee and can register to the workshop by simply confirming assistance to preCICE2024@simtech.uni-stuttgart.de.